Meteor-Community-Packages/meteor-simple-schema/README.md

 ### minCount/maxCount

 Define the minimum or maximum array length.
-Used only when type is an array or is `Array`.
+Used only when type is `Array`.

 ### allowedValues

 An array of values that are allowed.
 A key will be invalid if its value is not one of these.

 ### regEx

 Any regular expression that must be matched for the key to be valid, or an array of regular expressions that will be tested in order.

 The `SimpleSchema.RegEx` object defines standard regular expressions you can use as the value for the `regEx` key.
 - `SimpleSchema.RegEx.Email` for emails (uses a permissive regEx recommended by W3C, which most browsers use)
 - `SimpleSchema.RegEx.Domain` for external domains and the domain only (requires a tld like `.com`)
 - `SimpleSchema.RegEx.WeakDomain` for less strict domains and IPv4 and IPv6